Guided McKenzie Driftboat Fly-fishing

 Bring your normal fly tackle, hat, rain jacket, waders (chest waders are desirable—no metal cleats please), camera, sunglasses, sunscreen, and license(s) and trout permit(s).
 Loaner rods, reels and terminal tackle (flies) provided if needed for no charge.

 Note: I use and recommend the use of rubber traction soles instead of felt on wading shoes to help reduce the chance of spreading invasive species between watersheds.
 In 2006, New Zealand biologists found it is almost impossible to rid Didymo algae cells from felt soles.
-Major wading shoe manufacturers are moving exclusively toward this technology and away from felt.
+Major wading shoe manufacturers have moved toward this technology and away from felt.
 Several states, including Missouri, have banned felt soles.

-I provide Personal Floatation Devices (PFDs) for my clients.
-For persons 16 or over Mustang HIT inflatible are available.
-These must be worn at all times while in the boat to be legal.
+I provide Personal Flotation Devices (PFDs) for my clients.
+For persons 16 or over Mustang HIT inflatable are available.
+Inflatibles must be worn at all times while in the boat to be legal.
 Foam life jackets are available to use if you do not swim or prefer them.
 Children under 13 are required to have a foam PFD on and fastened at all times in the boat.
 If you have a favorite PFD that meets requirements I recommend you bring it.

 Insurance requires my guests to sign waivers.